 The Main Beach Plaza will allow for emergency and maintenance vehicle access.
 Bollards will ensure only authorised access is provided.
+The petanque pitch / gravel car park to be maintained in its current location on the Apollo Bay foreshore.

 Art, sculpture and interpretation may be incorporated along Main Beach Plaza to create an engaging and attractive space for people to enjoy.
 This should be located to ensure it does not impact pedestrian and emergency and maintenance vehicle access.